pandas-dev/pandas/doc/source/io.rst

   .. versionadded:: 0.20.0 support for the Python parser.

 engine : {``'c'``, ``'python'``}
   Parser engine to use.
-The C engine is faster while the python engine is currently more feature-complete. converters : dict, default ``None``
+The C engine is faster while the Python engine is currently more feature-complete. converters : dict, default ``None``
   Dict of functions for converting values in certain columns.
 Keys can either be